AbhishekPednekar84/personal-blog-site/content/react-deployment.md

 ```

-Next, we will delete the `default` nginx configuration by running `sudo rm /etc/nginx/sites-enabled/default`.
-Once deleted, we will create a new configuration file called `demo` (it can be named anything) in the `/etc/nginx/sites-enabled/` directory.
+Next, delete the `default` nginx configuration and create a new configuration file called `demo` (it can be named anything) in the `/etc/nginx/sites-enabled/` directory.

 ```
+// Delete existing Nginx configuration sudo rm /etc/nginx/sites-enabled/default

 sudo nano /etc/nginx/sites-enabled/demo
 ```

-We will add the following code to the `demo` file.
+Add the below code to the `demo` file.

 ```
     server_name 139.59.4.54; # Whatever is your IP or domain